rundtjan/gardening-app/puutarhasovellus/dokumentaatio/vaatimusmaarittely.md

 ### Before login
 - the user can register for an account
 - the user can login
-### After login
-- the user sees an overview of his/her entries
-- the user can make add a new entry (i.e. "plant something")
-- the user can add data to entry (e.g. register yield, comment on weather conditions)
-- the user can delete/hide entries
 ### Functions in production mode at the moment
 - the user can register for an account
 - the user can login and see the mainview
 - the user can add a new plantation
 - the user can edit a plantation, add info and so forth
 - the user can add yield-date and yield-amount (new week 6)
 - the user can choose from which year he/she wants to view plantations (new week 6)
+- the user dan delete a plantation (new week 6)
 ## Further development ideas
 - statistics for general data
 - integrate weather statistics